Geeksound/Reaper_Scripts-Mariow/README.md

 ## 1. **View-FieldRecorder-Metadatas**
 (https://github.com/Geeksound/Reaper_Scripts-Mariow/blob/main/Metadatas/View-FieldRecorder-Metadatas.lua)
 This script allows you to read and analyze the metadatas of the selected item through its source file in a window.
-The metadatas being examined is that entered by Sound Recorders in Film Sound Recording, such as the Scorpio or Cantar, in order to answer questions in this type of workflow.
+The metadatas being examined are that entered by Sound Recorders in Film Sound Recording, such as the Scorpio or Cantar, in order to answer questions in this type of workflow.